tc39/proposal-seeded-random/README.md

 Creating a PRNG: the `Math.seededPRNG({seed})` function
 ------------------------------------------

 I propose to add a new method to the `Math` object, provisionally named `seededPRNG()`.
-It takes a single options-bag argument, with a required property `seed`, whose value must be either a JS Number or BigInt. *\[And/or a TypedArray?]*
+It takes a single options-bag argument, with a required property `seed`, whose value must be either a JS Number or BigInt.

 It returns a PRNG object, the usage of which is described below.